dxing97/subs2cia/README.md

 # subs2cia

-A subtitle and audio track to condensed immersion audio converter.
+A subtitled media to condensed immersion audio converter.

-Inspired by a script that takes subs2srs audio snippets and concatenates them together to achieve a similar effect.
+Inspired by a script demoed [here](https://www.youtube.com/watch?v=QOLTeO-uCYU) that takes audio snippets played during subtitles and concatenates them together to make one large audio file that should contain just spoken audio.
-However, I didn't like the quality of the output files, so I decided to make a custom cross-platform tool.
+However, the quality of the snippets you use directly influences the quality of the final condensed audio, and subtitle timing information isn't taken into account when generating the final condensed audio, potentially resulting in stutters, repeated audio, and dialogue with little to no space between each sentence.

+This script aims to fix these issues, as well as allow users the flexibility to choose how the audio is generated.

 ## Usage
 ```
+$ main.py -h
 usage: main.py [-h] [-a path/to/audio] [-s path/to/subtitles]
                [-i path/to/video] [-o path/to/outputfile.flac] [-d] [-v]
                [-t msecs] [-p msecs] [-P secs] [-S secs]
                [--use-absolute-numbering] [-al ISO_code] [-sl ISO_code]
                [-fs stream#] [-fa stream#] [-N] [--preset preset#] [-lp]

-subs2cia: subtitle-based condensed audio
+subs2cia: subtitle-based condensed audio generator

 optional arguments:
   -h, --help            show this help message and exit